CPAN-Security/security.metacpan.org/meetings/cpansec-minutes-2025-04-23.md

     - [ ] @sjn - Open discussion: CPANSec as an OSS Steward
         - Present purpose and regulatory requirements
         - Discuss and decide on community aligned principles to be enshrined in the Charter
-        - Who are the founding stakeholder groups?
+        - Who are possible founding stakeholder groups?
     - [ ] @tux - DBI on how to use tooling to improve security there
     - [ ] @tux - discuss errors from gcc-14 (-Wno-error=...) and gcc15 (C23)
-    - [ ] @thibaultduponchelle and @tux - Test::Smoke, deprecating Perl::IO
+    - [ ] @thibaultduponchelle and @tux - Test::Smoke - Deprecate PerlIO/Stdio dual testing; Add patching facilities during smoke
-    - [ ] @thibaultduponchelle Patching during smoke, Review the PAUSE operating model, CPAN Patch tooling; Maybe some pentesting?
+    - [ ] @thibaultduponchelle PAUSE - Review the operating model
+    - [ ] @thibaultduponchelle CPANSec - Maybe some CPAN installer patch tooling discussion and implementation (limit to the POC); Maybe some PAUSE pentesting?
     - [ ] @sjn and @tux - create an SBOM from Perl's Configure
     - [ ] @sjn whatever else people needs him for. :-)

 #### New Guide needed: PackageURL
-- @sjn - We need a comprehensive PackageURL guide that answers/covers all relevant use cases
+- [ ] @sjn - We need a comprehensive PackageURL guide that answers/covers all relevant use cases
     - Non-perl project uses perl executable provided by packaging system // plenv // build-perl // ActiveState // etc.
     - Non-perl project uses a tool provided on CPAN
     - Non-perl project uses a vendored/included tool written in Perl